-A growing number of people in Washington, D.C. and Maryland are leaving virtual currencies such as bitcoin to their heirs.
+A number of people in Washington, D.C. and Maryland are leaving virtual currencies such as bitcoin to their heirs.
 While the future value of any given virtual currency remains uncertain, it may soon be common for people to inherit login credentials alongside more traditional assets like real estate.

 Planning for the disposition of virtual currencies presents unique legal challenges.
 You will want to get advice from somebody who is deeply familiar with the underlying blockchain technology that makes bitcoin possible as well as the governing legal frameworks.

 As a lawyer, I have been dealing with new technologies for most of my career.
 I presently advise a council in Washington, D.C. with Fortune 500 tech companies.
-When my private clients ask me to plan estates that include virtual currencies, here is some of the advice I give them:
+When my private clients ask me to plan estates that include virtual currencies, this is some of the advice I give them:

-1. Keep physical records of virtual currency transactions.
+1. Keep physical records of all credentials and transactions.

 Given that paper and ink never malfunction, I recommend keeping physical written records of all virtual currencies you own, where and when they were purchased, the amounts in which they were purchased, and information on how to access your virtual currency.
 You should keep all your records in a safe place.
 Depending on the value of your currencies, you may want to invest in secure storage such as a bank safety deposit box.

 2. Make sure your representative/trustee can access your virtual currency.